minhquyet2308/Evidence-based-recommender-systems/README.md

 jupyter-notebook
 ```

 Expected output of each example is shown in coressponding ipython file.
-The runtimes of the [first example](code/basic_example.ipynb), the [second example](code/evaluate_recommendation_performance_using_k_folds.ipynb), and the [third example](code/visualize_similarity_matrix.ipynb) are about 2 minutes, 10 minutes and 0.5 minutes, respectively.
+The runtimes of the [first example](code/demo_1.ipynb), the [second example](code/demo_2.ipynb), and the [third example](code/demo_3.ipynb) are about 0.5 minutes, 2 minutes and 11 minutes, respectively.

 # Instructions for use